michaelfester/docs/docs/reference/integrations/twillio.md

 ### Send SMS with Twilio

-The [Send Email with Gmail](/docs/send-email-with-gmail) action allows you to send an email from your own Gmail account.

 | Field | Description | Required field? | Example | Notes |
 | ----- | ----------- | --------------- | ------- | ----- |
 | Recipient |The recipient of the SMS message | ✅ |+1 (234) 567-8900 | You can use the Phone Number column in the Data Editor to properly format numbers. |